ironthree/bodhi-rs/README.md

 This library tries to do error handling where reasonable, but passes server- or network-related errors through to the caller.
 For example, if bodhi is under heavy load, it sometimes returns garbage responses with empty bodies.
-On the other hand, there might just be a transient network issue that makes a server request fail or time out.
+On the other hand, there might just be a persistent network issue that makes a server request fail or time out.
 These are not handled by the library, but are transparently wrapped and returned.
-If necessary, the request can be retried by the caller, but this library does not implement any retry logic itself (yet).
+If necessary, the request can be retried by the caller.
+This library only implements a simple retry logic for network-related failures, not for server issues.

 ## Current status

 - All `GET` requests are implemented, and all actual API responses should successfully deserialize.
-- `POST` requests are work-in-progress.

-Note that the API is not finalized yet, and minor changes will still happen before the `0.1.0` release.

-## TODO

-- POST requests for creating things
-    - comments (DONE)
-    - overrides (DONE)
-    - updates (DONE)

-- POST requests for editing things
-    - overrides (DONE)
-    - updates (DONE)
-    - updates/request (WIP)
-    - updates/waive-test-results (WIP)
+- All `POST` requests are implemented for creating and editing items, except for interacting with releases (since I have no way of testing that).

 ## Test coverage